IBM/event-automation/_ep_1.0/07-advanced-flows/03-deploying-prod.md

    Task slots = spec.taskmanager.replicas × spec.flinkConfiguration["taskmanager.numberOfTaskSlots"]
    ```

-   **Note:** In case there are not enough free task slots when the Flink job is redeployed with the targeted job parallelism value,
-   no additional `TaskManager` will be created even with `spec.job.mode` set to `native`.

    b.
 Change the `spec.job.parallelism` value, then set `spec.job.state` to `running` and `spec.job.upgradeMode` to `savepoint`.

    ```yaml